ckulka/rpi-baikal/README.md

-This repository provides a Dockerfile for Nginx on Raspberry Pi.
+This repository provides a Dockerfile for Baikal (http://baikal-server.com/) on Raspberry Pi.

 # Build Docker Image

 ```
 # Shell working directory is where this README.md is
 docker build -t ckulka/rpi-baikal .
-docker run --rm -it -p 80:80 -p 443:443 ckulka/rpi-nginx
+docker run --rm -it -p 80:80 -p 443:443 ckulka/rpi-baikal
 ```